About hearing loss

 Why treating hearing loss early matters more than people think...

-When discussing hearing loss, people often think of the ears, but it's also largely a brain-activity.
+When discussing hearing loss, people often think of the ears, but it's largely a brain-activity.
 When we stop and think about it, we actually hear with our brains.
 Our ears simply capture and transfer the sound for us.

 Early treatment of hearing loss significantly improves social aspects of our lives, and dramatically increases the chance of long-term positive outcomes with hearing aid use, while also reducing the risk of depression and social isolation.

-Addressing hearing loss at any age is crucial, but delaying treatment can make it harder to adapt to hearing aid use, due to the poor tolerance to increased sound stimuli after years of the brain being adapated to silence.
+Addressing hearing loss at any age is crucial, but delaying treatment can make it harder to adapt to hearing aid use, due to the poor tolerance to increased sound stimuli after years of the brain being adapted to silence.
 Late intervention can also lead to decreased auditory nerve integrity, and long-term inability in speech understanding, even when hearing aid use is introduced.
 It's for these reasons that treating hearing loss within a reasonable timeframe is vital.
-For example, 4 years after we first notice it, not 10.
-By prioritising early detection and treatment, people can help maintain healthy brains and remain socially engaged.
+For example, 2-8 years after we first notice it, not 20.

+By prioritising early detection and treatment, people can help maintain healthy brains and remain socially engaged in older age.

 Different types of hearing loss